 The Roman Empire has a thick directory of bad rulers, but the descendants of Julius Caesar were right at the top of the shit list.
 The Julio-Claudian Dynasty (or crime family) continued for generations with the likes of horrible bastards like Augustus and Tiberius, but none were quite as horrifying as the notorious Nero… however Caligula could give him a run for his money.

 Most people have at least heard of Caligula, a name synonymous with excess debauchery.
 This sex-crazed lunatic took abuse of power to a new and disturbing level.
 Caligula was certifiably nuts.
-Among his many crazy en-devours he once appointed his horse to the political position of proconsul.
+Among his many crazy endeavors he once appointed his horse to the political position of proconsul.

-Like many a Roman Emperor, Caligula applied for the job by attempting to have the previous guy killed.
+Like many a Roman Emperor, Caligula applied for the job by (allegedly) attempting to have the previous guy killed.
 He was a paranoid schizophrenic who thought himself a literal god, had a tendency to bathe in blood, and was known for draining the budget on massive orgies.
 He publicly tortured and killed people for his own amusement.
 One of his worst atrocities took place at the Circus Maximus where they’d run out of prisoners to kill, so he ordered the first five rows of those in attendance slaughtered.

 Caligula once marched his soldiers on a campaign against Britain, but when they arrived at the English Channel, something truly bizarre happened: Caligula ordered his legions to attack the water!
 After splashing about and slashing the waves with their swords in confusion, Caligula recalled his troops in order to help him collect sea shells as the spoils of war to bring home to Rome in triumph.